Best Practice Order Picking App: A Step-by-Step Guide

-To the uninitiated, in-store order picking is no different to shopping with a Scan and Go app.
+To the uninitiated, in-store order picking is no different to shopping with a mobile self-scanning app.
 Just more items.

 But many store associates would disagree.

 For a start, an order picking session may involve working on multiple orders at once.
 Then add the busy environment, tight schedule, possibly being asked questions by customers, the definitive product list, and the challenge becomes clearer.

 In short, it means an order picking app needs to be simple, easy to use, and effective.

 So to help you make your store associates’ lives easier – and make them more efficient – we’ve put together our best practice recommendations for smartphone order picking app development.

 The video below is a step-by-step guide to ensuring an order picking app is optimized for the task..
 We’re so keen to share this insight that we even built our own order picking application for testing and research.

 10 Steps to an order picking app with Scandit

 This guide explains how to optimize a Scandit-powered app and its camera interaction for each step in the picking process.
 In this shopping picking session, there are 22 items to pick across different buckets.